 The novel coronavirus has made its way to American shores and people across the country are looking for ways to stay healthy.
 Disease control officials are advising citizens to keep calm and focus on precautionary hygiene measures, like washing your hands.
-But is that enough?
+Is that, along with staying home, enough?

 Believe it or not, cleanliness is actually one of the best lines of defense we have against the virus.
 Despite rampant misinformation on the disease’s power, plenty of soaps and disinfectants can kill the virus if used correctly.
 Tap or click to see the fake virus stories spreading online.

 Now that we know soap and disinfectants will work against the virus, a bigger question emerges: Which ones should you stock up on?
-While we don’t advise panic-buying, the EPA has released a list of the most effective disinfecting chemicals you can use against the coronavirus.
+While we don’t advise panic-buying, the EPA has released a list of the most effective disinfecting chemicals you can use against the COVID-19 virus.

 EPA publishes a list of potent ammunition against coronavirus

-The Environmental Protection Agency has published a list of disinfecting chemicals and products that have been verified to be effective against the coronavirus.
+The Environmental Protection Agency has published a list of disinfecting chemicals and products that have been verified to be effective against SARS-CoV2.

 Because viruses are unique kinds of microorganisms, not all antibacterial products will have the same degree of effectiveness; however, the soaps and cleaners on this list are known to dissolve the virus’s “envelope,” or outer coating.